indrekru/twitter-mass-follower/README.md

 <img src="https://raw.githubusercontent.com/indrekru/twitter-mass-follower/master/img.png" width="200px">

 This is a server-side twitter mass-follower + unfollower.
-It uses a scheduler and runs once every 24 hours, it runs as long as Twitter restrictions (rate limiting) for the day kick in, so it'll wait a day and do it again.
+It uses a scheduler and runs every 10 minutes, it runs as long as Twitter restrictions (rate limiting) kick in, so it'll wait and do it again.
 It will decide either to follow or unfollow a bunch of people, depending how many you are currently following.
 It unfollows people that have been followed for at least 2 days.
-It always needs to keep your current following number under 5000, otherwise - Twitter restrictions kick in.
+It always needs to keep your current following number under 5000, otherwise - "Special" twitter restrictions kick in.
-If this thing runs on a scheduler every day, ideally your follower amount should grow.
+If this thing runs on a scheduler every day, your follower amount will grow (Check the graph at https://mass-follower.netlify.com/).

 It keeps track of followed/unfollowed users in Postgres or HSQLDB local file storage database (depends what profile you run it with, default is postgres).
 In case of HSQLDB, run it with `-Dspring.profiles.active=hsql` and make sure the app can create a directory named `db` in the root directory and create/modify files inside it.
 Also runs a cleanup job every day to remove older entries to keep followed table's DB row count below 8500, because heroku has 10000 DB row limit on free plan.
+Also, twitter triggers a picture recaptcha from time to time (every ~2 days), when that is detected, it will send an email to notify the owner to go and manually solve the recaptcha, and everything continues.

 Interface to show progress: https://mass-follower.netlify.com/